Desind/Recipe-Web-App/README.md

 ## About

 This is an app for managing and sharing recipes with other people with some other cool functionalities.
+In this app spring boot + mongoDB server is used. https://github.com/Desind/JustCook-Auth-Server
 #### Requirements:
 Node.js:
 https://nodejs.org/en/